programmingboy/HTransE/README.md

 **Reproducing the best results**

-To reprocude the best results, you can run the bash commands in best_config.sh to get the best performance of HRotatE, RotatE, TransE, and ComplEx on five widely used datasets (FB15k, FB15k-237, wn18, wn18rr, Yago3-10).
+To reprocude the best results, you can run the bash commands in best_config.sh to get the best performance of HTransE, HRotatE, RotatE, TransE, and ComplEx on five widely used datasets (FB15k, FB15k-237, wn18, wn18rr, Yago3-10).

 The run.sh script provides an easy way to search hyper-parameters: